-Security is a big deal with everything internet-related these days.
+Site security is a big deal with everything internet-related these days.
 Web hosting services know this, and all of them make it a point to focus on security at least a little bit in their marketing materials.
 Make sure security is as important to your web host as it is to you.

 Like we said earlier, most website hosting companies offer managed hosting.
 Check with your potential hosts to learn just what they are offering to manage and for how much.
-You’ll want to see if they handle things like updates, backups, hardware maintenance, software setup, and more.
+You’ll want to see if they handle things like updates, backups, hardware maintenance, software setup, support, and more.

 Try Hosting With Nexcess

 Learn more about Nexcess’ fully managed hosting and find the package that fits your needs.
-Or, experience it for yourself with a free two-week trial.